 Health Insurance for Children

-Virginia is on the right path: currently, 95% of children in the commonwealth have health insurance.
+Virginia is on the right path: currently, 95 percent of children in the commonwealth have health insurance.
 Approximately 720,000 of them have health insurance through Medicaid or the Children’s Health Insurance Program, which is known as CHIP nationally and FAMIS here in Virginia.
-An additional 50,000 children have health insurance through plans on the Affordable Care Act (ACA) Marketplace.
+An additional 50,000 children have health insurance through plans on the Affordable Care Act (ACA) marketplace.